Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 Museums of Amsterdam

 Those who follow this blog already know it, but I’m not a big fan of museums in general… I really want to visit a museum to go (like the Anne Frank house).
 But for those into museums, you’ll be thrilled!
 The most famous and the largest one is the Rijksmuseum, an art museum with a collection of one million objects.
 There’s the Van Gogh museum and the Rembrandt House museum.
-There’s also the photography museum, the Stedelijk museum (modern art), the Amsterdam museum, the Jewish Historical Museum… You have plenty of options!
+There’s also the photography museum, the Stedelijk museum (modern art), the Amsterdam museum, the Jewish Historical Museum, the Moco museum… You have plenty of options!
 Think about buying skip-the-line tickets online, otherwise you’ll wait a long time to get in!

 Coffee shops in Amsterdam